Ausiarm/T3A1/README.md

         // expected output: 0
         ```
       * Undefined
-        * Undefined is the type value assigned to variables that have just been created and as a result have no value.
+        * Undefined is the type value assigned to variables that have just been created and as a result, have no value.
 It can be seen as a placeholder until value is assigned to a variable.
 In the example below this is demonstrated in the var x that is instantiated without a value.
 When the user attempts to console.log the value of x, as it has no value assigned, the console statement will include undefined.
         ```javascript
         var x; //create a variable but assign it no value

         console.log("x's value is", x) //logs "x's value is undefined"
         ```
       * Number
-        * unlike in other languages like ruby, there is only one way to represent integer or whole number values in javascript.
+        * unlike in other languages like ruby, there is only one way to represent integer or whole number values in JavaScript.
 This is what the number data type is used for.
 In addition, there is no distinction between the differing forms of numbers, so decimal values, whole numbers, and all other forms of numericals are covered under the number data type.
       * BigInt
-        * Almost an extrapolation of the Number type, BigInt is used to represent numbers in javascript larger than 2^53 - 1.
+        * Almost an extrapolation of the Number type, BigInt is used to represent numbers in JavaScript larger than 2^53 - 1.
 The reason this is implemented is that the number type cannot function above a set safe threshold.
 In order to determine or see this threshold one can enter `Number.MAX_SAFE_INTEGER` into the console.
-        * An important note is that BigInt values and Number values cannot be mixed in operations and javascript will not run type coercion.
+        * An important note is that BigInt values and Number values cannot be mixed in operations and JavaScript will not run type coercion.
       * String
-        * Strings are sequences of characters that are used in javascript to represent text.
+        * Strings are sequences of characters that are used in JavaScript to represent text.
 In the example below we can see that in order to create a string, the set or sequence of characters must be wrapped in quotes which can be single, double or backticks.
 Strings can be concatenated with the `+` operator to create long sentences or return specific messages based off user interaction.
         ```javascript
         const string1 = "A string primitive";
         const string2 = 'Also a string primitive';